John Siu Blog

 Issue with OS X connecting to KVM client

 The most common way to KVM client running graphical interface is through KVM manager.
 Though that will work locally on the KVM host out of the box, it proves to be difficult even from another Linux server, and require a lot of research and tweaking for people new to KVM.
-However there is a easy solution for OS X.
+However there is a easy solution for MacOS.

 Homebrew allow Linux package to be installed and ran on OS X system.
 Follow instruction on Homebrew: